Salih al-Ja'fari: Life

 Salih al-Ja'fari was born in 1910 in the northern Sudanese city of Dongola.
 He learned the Qur'an and the basics of Islamic scholarship at a young age at the hands of his grandfather's students.
 He moved to Cairo at the age of twenty in 1930 to study at the Azhar Mosque and lived the rest of his life there.
 As a student, his learning revolved heavily around the sciences of Hadith (the teachings of Muhammad) and Tafsir (the exegesis of the Qur'an).
 He studied with the most renowned scholars of his age, and was particularly close to a number of the most celebrated scholars of Hadith.

 First as a student and then as a teacher, he lived for almost fifty years in the Azhar Mosque.
 For more than thirty years he lived in a small, specially constructed room inside one of the teaching halls of the Azhar Mosque.
-He became the Imam of the Azhar Mosque and one of its orators and most celebrated teachers.
-He was most famous for his Friday lecture after the Friday prayer, which were attended by hundreds, or according to some counts, more than a thousand people.
+He became the Imam of the Azhar Mosque and one of its orators and teachers.
+His Friday lecture after the Friday prayer was attended by hundreds, or according to some counts, more than a thousand people.
 His Friday lecture attracted both scholars and laymen.
-From his position as a great teacher in the Azhar and its imam, he attracted students from all over the Muslim world, many of whom became well known scholars, judges, Muftis, teachers, imams, and spiritual guides in different parts of the world.
+From his position as a teacher in the Azhar and its imam, he attracted students from all over the Muslim world, many of whom became scholars, judges, Muftis, teachers, imams, and spiritual guides in different parts of the world.